-In connection with the merger, ETP will also loan cash to Heritage Holdings, Inc., a wholly owned subsidiary of ETP (which we refer to as "Heritage Holdings"), which will acquire in the merger such portion of the Sunoco shares acquired in exchange for the cash consideration.
+In connection with the merger, ETP will also loan cash to Heritage Holdings, Inc., a direct wholly owned subsidiary of ETP (which we refer to as "Heritage Holdings"), which will acquire in the merger such portion of the Sunoco shares acquired in exchange for the cash consideration.
 Immediately following the merger, ETP will contribute its direct interest in Sunoco and its interest in Heritage Holdings to a newly formed corporate holding company, Holdco.
 In connection with that contribution, ETE will contribute to Holdco its interest in its wholly owned subsidiary that owns Southern Union.
 Such subsidiary will immediately thereafter be contributed to Heritage Holdings.
 None of these transactions should result in the recognition of taxable gain or income to ETP, Heritage Holdings or Holdco.
 However, such conclusion is not free from doubt.
-It is possible that the IRS could assert that one or a combination of these transactions will result in Heritage Holdings being treated as having distributed a promissory note to ETP in connection with the contribution taxable as a dividend to the extent of the current and accumulated earnings and profits of Sunoco, Southern Union, or both, and then as a return of capital to the extent of ETP's basis in its stock of Holdco.
+It is possible that the IRS could assert that one or a combination of these transactions will result in Heritage Holdings being treated as having distributed a promissory note to ETP in connection with the contribution of assets to Holdco.
+If the IRS were successful in this assertion and depending on the grounds on which the assertion is made, ETP may be treated as having received a distribution taxable as a dividend to the extent of the current and accumulated earnings and profits of Sunoco, Southern Union, or both, and then as a return of capital to the extent of ETP's basis in its stock of Holdco.
 Any amount of the distribution that is in excess of such basis would be treated as gain from the sale or exchange of the Holdco stock held by ETP.
 The principles of Section 704(c) of the Internal Revenue Code (described above) would apply if any portion of such distribution was treated as gain from the deemed sale or exchange of the Holdco stock and such gain would be allocated to former Sunoco shareholders to the extent such gain is attributable to the "built-in" gain in their Sunoco stock that was realized but not recognized in the merger.